Question

 that leads to not being able to work.

-With Income Protection, you can protect your ability to earn money for 2 or 5 years, or until you are 65 or 70.
-You are effectively guaranteeing a portion of the income rest of your life.
+With Income Protection, you can protect your income potential for two or five years or until your retirement.
+You are effectively guaranteeing a portion of your income for the rest of your life.

 Agreed value insurance pays you based on your income when you first take out the insurance.
 Therefore, it is usually the more expensive of the two kinds of income protection cover.

-The Indemnity value benefit payout is based on your income when you claim.
+The indemnity value benefit payout is based on your income when you claim it.
 Therefore, it is riskier for the buyer but also less expensive.
 In a worst-case scenario, you are working part-time or for less money than you used to make when you become unable to work.

-Furthermore, ACC offers accident only agreed value disability cover called CoverPLus Extra.
+Furthermore, ACC offers accident-only agreed-value disability coverage called CoverPlus Extra.

 The cost difference between Trauma insurance and Income protection.